 We are responsible for your child upon parent/guardian sign-in each morning for Early Childhood and Vacation Camp programs.
-If your child will be absent you are required to call the Y to inform them.
-If a child is ill, we must inform other parents about potential communicable diseases/illnesses.
-Tuition credits are not given for illness, vacation, inclement weather, or holidays.
+We do not require you to call the Y for absences unless your child is ill so we can inform other parents about potential communicable diseases/illnesses.
+Tuition credits are not given for illness, vacation, inclement weather or holidays.